Kauflux

 1. Go to Data » Catalogues.

-2. Click on the catalogue for Kauflux.
+2. Open the catalogue for Kauflux.

 3. In the navigation on the left, open the tab Settings (settings).